trussworks/Engineering-Playbook/developing/vcs/git-repos.md

 git remote add origin git@github.com:OWNER/NEWREPO.git git push --set-upstream origin <main>
 ```

-Create a new repo using the GitHub UI as you would normally.

 Note: This repo should be public and properly licensed.
 Truss has a
 :lock:[decision record][license_tdr] on what licenses should be applied to